-The professional master's degree in technical entrepreneurship is a one-year, full-time, 30-credit mix of design, product development, and entrepreneurship courses.
-Graduate students in the program come from a variety of undergraduate disciplines, from business and engineering to liberal arts and sciences.
-They work individually and in teams to develop and commercialize new products while expanding their skills in creativity, prototyping, visualization, process, team and data management, intellectual property creation/management, technology application, and business and economic acumen.
+The professional master's degree in Technical Entrepreneurship (TE) is a one-year, full-time, 30-credit mix of design, product development, and entrepreneurship courses.
+Students from a wide array of disciplines work individually and in teams to develop and commercialize new products while expanding their skills in creativity, prototyping, visualization, and intellectual property creation/management; technology application; team, data, and process management; and business and economic acumen.
 Projects evolve from three sources: 1.)
 In-class creativity and innovation exercises, 2.)
 Faculty and alumni research, and 3.)
 Local established and startup companies.

 Required courses and descriptions:

 TE 301.
 Creativity and Systematic Innovation Methods (3 Credits)

 Creativity methods, anthropological research, painstorming, bisociation, the Kano model, the trimming technique, parameter analysis, decomposition, nonlinear design, DeBono's Six Hats technique, biomimicry, lateral benchmarking, Blue Ocean Strategy, the art of tinkering, and other innovation methods.
 Hands-on labs, individual and team projects.

 TE 407.
 Intellectual Property (IP) Creation and Management (2 Credits)

 Intellectual property issues: confidentiality, nondisclosure, agreement not to compete, founders agreements, patents, copyrights, trademarks, trade secrets both domestic and international.

 SUMMER SESSION 2

 TE 302.
 Methods in Visual Thinking (2 Credits)

 Visualization techniques, visual thinking and envisioning information as taught by Edward Tufte and others, multimedia tools and methods.
 Appropriate use of technology as applied to new product development (no programming required).